UNICEF provides 50 million lei to cover refugee children from Ukraine with free medical services in Moldova

-The financial support in this regard will be covered by the United Nations Children's Fund (UNICEF) through the National Health Insurance Company (CNAM), based on an agreement signed today between the two organizations.
+The financial support to ensure this coverage is provided by the United Nations Children's Fund (UNICEF), with donor support, through the National Health Insurance Company (CNAM), based on an agreement signed today between the two organizations.

 Refugee children in Moldova – including the 100 born here since the start of the war – will benefit, free of charge, from the same health services as children from the Republic of Moldova.
 These include prophylactic examinations, child development monitoring, vaccinations, primary care, and specialized hospital care services.